coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

 - What tools do you use for developing code?
 - How do you compile or execute the code?
 - How do you debug the code?
+- How do you rename a function or variable across the entire project?
 - How do you search for files that uses a function or class?
 - Is choosing right tools important?